Democrats, Republicans trade seats in battle for U.S. Senate majority

 Jones, the most vulnerable Democrat, lost as expected to challenger Tommy Tuberville in the Republican stronghold of Alabama.

-To win the majority in the Senate, Democrats need to pick up only three Republican seats if Joe Biden is elected president and Senator Kamala Harris wields the tie-breaking vote as vice president.
-Republicans now hold a 53-47 majority.

-Graham, the Senate Judiciary Committee chairman who was massively out-fundraised by Democrat Jaime Harrison, rode to victory after presiding over the Senate confirmation of U.S. Supreme Court Justice Amy Coney Barrett.
+Graham, the Senate Judiciary Committee chairman, rode to victory after presiding over the Senate confirmation of U.S. Supreme Court Justice Amy Coney Barrett.

 Cornyn was declared the winner against challenger M.J.
 Hegar in a state that had appeared to be drifting toward Democrats.
 Republican Senator Majority Leader Mitch McConnell won re-election in Kentucky, as expected.